hkxiaodong/BIT/README.md

 # Datasets
-1.Processed TumEmo is (https://github.com/YangXiaocui1215/MGNNS).In our work, we use processed TumEmo following this link.
+1.Processed TumEmo is (https://github.com/YangXiaocui1215/MGNNS).
+In our work, we use processed TumEmo following this link.
 2.Original TumEmo is (https://github.com/YangXiaocui1215/MVAN).
 3.MVSA-Single is (https://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/).